valentin-negut/sliding_puzzle_solver/README.md

 The program uses the A* algorithm to find the optimal solution to the sliding puzzle.
 The `PuzzleNode` class represents the state of the puzzle at each step.
 It explores possible moves and chooses the most promising ones based on a heuristic (Manhattan distance).

 The `solve_puzzle` function takes the initial state of the puzzle and returns a list of moves to solve it.
-The `main` function demonstrates the usage of the program, printing each step of the solution.

 ### Technical Explanation